Beddgelert Forest, near Beddgelert

-Cors Bordeilio is an internationally important wetland rich in wildlife.
+Cors Bodeilio is an internationally important wetland rich in wildlife.

-Despite its name (cors means bog in Welsh), Cors Bordeilo is in fact a fen.
+Despite its name (cors means bog in Welsh), Cors Bodeilo is in fact a fen.

 Follow our waymarked walks over the boardwalk out into the fen for great views and the chance to spot some of the wildlife and the wildflower display in spring and summer.

 Cors Bodeilio is a nature reserve due to its unique mire (a wetland area without forest cover dominated by living, peat-forming plants).
 Mineral-rich water from the surrounding limestone drains into the wetland creating the perfect conditions for a whole host of rare plants, animals and wetland birds.